Title

 § 9-6703.
 Training Requirement for Security Officers.

-(1) No Security Employer shall employ a Security Employee at a Covered Property who has not received the minimum hours of training from a Certified Security Training Program as set forth in this Section.
+(1) No Security Employer shall employ a Security Employee at a Covered Property who has not received the minimum hours of training from a Recognized Security Training Program as set forth in this Section.

-(2) The required training shall include
+(2) The required training shall include:

 (b) a minimum of eight (8) hours of training during the course of each twelve (12) month period following the training required under subsection (a) above.

-(2) The Agency shall develop a process for certifying one or more security training program that involves an application procedure, notice of requisite criteria and qualifications, guidance and other assistance as determined by the Agency.
+(2) The Agency shall develop a process for designating one or more security training program(s) that involves an application procedure, notice of requisite criteria and qualifications, guidance and other assistance as determined by the Agency.

-(a) The Certified Security Training Program must be owned or operated by an entity exempt from federal income taxation under section 501(c)(3), 501(c)(4) or 501(c)(5) of the Internal Revenue Code;
+(a) The Program must be owned or operated by an entity exempt from federal income taxation under section 501(c)(3), 501(c)(4) or 501(c)(5) of the Internal Revenue Code;

-(4) Each applicant for certification as a security training program shall provide the following:
+(5) Each applicant shall provide the following:

 (a) The name, address, instructor certification (if any), and telephone number of a program director.